MobilityData/awesome-transit/README.md

 - [Bustime](https://busti.me) - Public transport real-time monitoring with WebSocket updates.
 Open-source [on GitHub](https://github.com/norn/bustime).
 - [Transit Tracker](https://transittracker.ca/#/) - Realtime vehicle position for Greater Montreal & Toronto, Canada
 - [GTFS Builder](http://nationalrtap.org/Web-Apps/GTFS-Builder) - A free web-based application to help you create GTFS files.
 Maintained by the National Rural Transit Assistance Program (RTAP).
 - Dede - An independent and universal passenger information system (PIS) mapping realtime movement.
-A message feed with Vehicle Position entities in the GTFS-Realtime format or the [Dede app](https://github.com/dancesWithCycles/dede-android) can be used as data source.
+A [message feed with Vehicle Position entities](https://codeberg.org/dancingCycle/dede-obc-adapter) in the GTFS-Realtime format or the Dede app can be used as data source/ as provider to the [Dede server](https://codeberg.org/dancingCycle/dede-server).
+The result is presented either on the [Dede web front end](https://codeberg.org/dancingCycle/dede-front-end) or [Dede display](https://codeberg.org/dancingCycle/dede-display).
 - [MBTA tile-server](https://github.com/mbta/tile-server) - Scripts to create a Docker container that encapsulates all the elements necessary to develop map tiles for use on MBTA.com
 - [Cadê Meu Busão](https://tarifazerobh.org/cade-meu-busao/) - Realtime tracking transit buses from Belo Horizonte, Brazil.
 Open-source on [GitHub](https://github.com/tarifazero/monitoramento).
 - [Tiramisu Transit](https://github.com/CMU-RERC-APT/tiramisu3-pr) - An adaptive mobile transit app that shows real-time bus arrival information developed and deployed by Carnegie Mellon University.
 No longer maintained.